RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ### New features

-- New context menus in the session list.
+- **New context menus** in the session list.
 You can now right-click on a user, a work order or a session to get a menu with some quick options.
-- Refinery yield values for 3 new the Gateway station refineries are in and you can start using them in work orders.
+- Refinery yield values for 3 new the **Gateway station refineries** are in and you can start using them in work orders.
-- Testing a new Error page for catching site errors.
+- **Testing a new Error page** for catching site errors.
 Hopefully this will help me track down some of the more elusive bugs.
--
+- **Construction Materials (CMAT)** are now in the game, complete with prices!
+Also the material code has been changed from CONST to CMAT to be more in line with UEX.
+You can now add them to your work orders and sell them at the market.
+- Since **Construction Materials and RMC are now sold in two different places** in the same city the market price finder card is now combined to show you everything you can sell at a single landing zone.

 ### Fixes